YuriyaJP/Game-Dev/README.md

 DISCLAIMER: all images and sound effects used in this game are not my property, but derived from royalty free sources, hence I do not hold any rights for them.
 You are free to play this game in your educational setting as long as you cite the author.
 (Yuliia Chekhovska)

 Learning skills:
-Vocabulary Expansion (specifically slang words), Grammar Mastery,
+Vocabulary Expansion (specifically everyday words), Grammar Mastery,
 Reading Comprehension